KRolander/QEMU_CPUFreq_Zynq/README.md

 ### Create Root File System:

 In this step we create a uramdisk.image.gz containing our rootfs and uImage, this uramdisk.image.gz would be used by QEMU(--initrd parameter).
-The basic file system was taken from a prebuilt ZedBoard project of Xilinx, you can download this project [Here] (https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842326/Zynq+2016.4+Release)
+The basic file system was taken from a prebuilt ZedBoard project of Xilinx, you can download this project (https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842326/Zynq+2016.4+Release)

 ```bash
 mkdir file_system